 Under the Uniform Code of Military Justice, you have the right to hire a lawyer with a level of experience and skill you feel comfortable with.
 Unfortunately, the more experienced JAG lawyers are Government Counsel.
 The JAG Corps is doing everything possible and funneling all of its resources to get more convictions and to compensate for the lack of experience of its younger prosecutors.
 More than ever, you need to hire a lawyer with experience and competence.
 If you do not feel comfortable with your detailed military lawyer, then remember, it is your right to hire an attorney with the resume and the experience.

 Another Concern Is Command Influence.

 Attorney fees can be expensive.
 This is understood — but you have so much at stake.
 Step back, and think about how damaging a bad conduct discharge or dishonorable discharge can be when you seek employment after the military.
 A BCD/DD can cost you thousands of dollars in the civilian world because it prevents you from getting hired to a better job.
 Think about the consequences of a reduction in rank on your pay check or even loss of retirement benefits.
 This is also a loss of immeasurable thousands of dollars over time.
 Consider how your life will unalterably change if you have to register as a sex offender.
-The result of your court-martial, separation, or appeal can greatly impact the quality of your life as it regards your finances, career, integrity, and family.
-Sex offender registration is a life sentence, don’t you think hiring the most experienced, competent lawyer is a small price to pay for protecting your way of life?
+The result of your court-martial, separation, or appeal can greatly impact the quality of your life as it regards your finances, career, integrity, and even whether you marry.
+Sex offender registration is a life sentence, don't you think hiring the most experienced, competent lawyer is a small price to pay for protecting your way of life?
 No fee should be too much considering how much your life could change after your court-martial.
 You absolutely must make a wise investment in your future.